ADVISORI Logo

 • Clear separation of development, test, and production environments

-• Central management of licenses and resources
+• Centralized management of licenses and resources

 • Monitoring and alerting concepts for production bots